graemes-notebook/graemes-notebook.github.io/_posts/2023-06-12-Reposts-Reddit-4-The-Culture-IV.md

 I assume you've read the sequence involving an E-Dust Assassin in Look to Windward?

 Functionally they're comparable to a high-end combat drone or a particularly militaristic ship avatar, in much the same way that an Abominator-class GOU like Falling Outside the Normal Moral Constraints is comparable to a particularly advanced and militaristic GCV.
-That is to say, theoretically they possess the same kinds of abilities, but where the one is intended to be a general-purpose design mostly for 'friendly' interaction with some combat capabilties if they're needed, the other is a single-purpose weapon designed not only to kill their opponent but to break them so comprehensively that anybody who hears the outcome will immediately understand a simple, extremely important maxim:
+That is to say, theoretically they possess the same kinds of abilities, but where the one is intended to be a general-purpose design mostly for 'friendly' interaction with some combat capabilities if they're needed, the other is a single-purpose weapon designed not only to kill their opponent but to break them so comprehensively that anybody who hears the outcome will immediately understand a simple, extremely important maxim:

 Don't fuck with the Culture